How to Create a 30-Minute HIIT Cardio Routine at Home

 - Duration: 1 minute (30 seconds forward, 30 seconds backward)

-- Form Cue: Keep arms straight and move in full circles.
+- Form Cue: Keep your shoulders relaxed and move your arms in small circles.

 -